 Do you need a Car Accident Lawyer for a Pedestrian Accident?

-In the event you are injured as a pedestrian in a Massachusetts motor vehicle accident, contact us for a free confidential case review with a member of our Pedestrian Accident Lawyers Group or call toll free at to discuss your case.
-If you need a lawyer outside of Massachusetts, contact us for a referral.
+In the event you are injured as a pedestrian in a Massachusetts motor vehicle accident, contact our car accident lawyers for a free confidential case review with a member of our Pedestrian Accident Lawyers Group or call toll free at to discuss your case.
+If you need a car accident lawyer outside of Massachusetts, contact us for a referral.